danielriosgarza/NutritionOrNature/README.md

 2) Create family-level pan-reactomes:

 We begin with a database of draft reconstractions of strain-level genome-scale metabolic models (GSMMs) listed in [TableS2](https://github.com/danielriosgarza/NutritionOrNature/blob/main/Table_S2.xlsx).
-These contain strains that belong to families with 25 or more sequenced genomes that belog to different species.
+These contain strains that belong to families with 25 or more sequenced genomes that belong to different species.
 The models were reconstructed using [ModelSEED](https://modelseed.org/) and are available on request.

 To merge models belonging to the same families, we used the script [create_ensemble_model.py](xxx.xxx).
-An example of a model reconstructed for the Aeromonadaceae family that is extensively described in the manuscript is available here: [Aeromonadaceae_reactome](xxxx.xxx)
+The script contains and example of usage in the bottom.
+An example of a model reconstructed for the Aeromonadaceae family that is extensively described in the manuscript is available here: [Aeromonadaceae_reactome](xxxx.xxx).

 3) The toy model example